csymapp/Sheets2Resume/quickstart.md

 ![ssh key set up](_images/github/your_repos.png 'ssh key set up')

 2. At the top, click on `repositories`.
-The open the repo you created in the previous steps.
+The open the repo you forked in the previous steps (vue-resume).

 ![ssh key set up](_images/github/select_repos.png 'ssh key set up')